Local service page

 The Malleshwaram fit stays focused on this: a parapet can look adequate when someone stands still.
 It can feel different when people turn with wet clothes, bend near the tank platform, step around storage, or react to wind moving something toward the edge.

-Malleshwaram terrace safety is best when height, walking route, surface condition, and customer behavior are judged together.
+Malleshwaram terrace safety is right when height, walking route, surface condition, and customer behavior are judged together.
 That is where a net becomes more than a border line.

 Malleshwaram terrace safety net note: the net should not make the terrace feel trapped.
 It should close the exposed point, keep the view and air as natural as possible, and leave enough working room around the tank, clothesline, and service side.